OmgImAlexis/upcast/README.md

 Upcast is a low-level JavaScript type checking and casting library.
 Upcast simplifies type-checking and converts between types in a more sensible and predictable way than using plain ol' JavaScript.

+**:bangbang: NOTE: This project is no longer being maintained.
+If you're interested in taking over maintenance of this repo, please contact me.**

 **Current Version:** *1.0.4*
 **Automated Build Status:** [![Build Status][travis-status]][travis]
 **Node Support:** *0.6, 0.8, 0.10*